rackerlabs/support-how-to/content/cloud-backup/generating-your-encrypted-key-in-cloud-backup.md

 type: article
 created_date: '2012-02-20'
 created_by: Rackspace Support
-last_modified_date: '2016-01-21'
+last_modified_date: '2016-04-06'
-last_modified_by: Margaret Eker
+last_modified_by: Stephanie Fillmon
 product: Cloud Backup
 product_url: cloud-backup
 ---

-Rackspace Cloud Backup already encrypts your passphrase locally on your browser by using a JavaScript RSA library.
+Rackspace Cloud Backup encrypts your passphrase locally on your browser by using a JavaScript RSA library.
 Encryption happens before your passphrase is submitted over the web.